Administering Medication to Students

 A. Parental Request

 In the event that no reasonable alternative exists, the parent/guardian may request in writing that medication be administered to the student during the school day.
 The written request must include an acknowledgment and agreement that unlicensed personnel may administer the medication as per the health care provider’s instructions.
 In addition, the request shall indicate that information regarding the student’s medication may be shared with appropriate school personnel.
 Parents may provide the reason (diagnosis) requiring the administration of medication.
+Requests shall be valid for the current school year only.

 B. Health Care Provider’s Order

-All parental requests must be accompanied by a written order from the student’s healthcare provider substantiating the fact that the administration of a particular medication during the school day is necessary for the student’s health and attendance in school.
+All parental requests must be accompanied by a written order from the student’s health care provider substantiating the fact that the administration of a particular medication during the school day is necessary for the student’s health and attendance in school.
 Such order must include:

 1. The student’s name;